-The following highlights our team's accomplishments during the fiscal year ended March 31, 2015 and to date:
+The following highlights significant accomplishments during the fiscal year ended March 31, 2016 and thereafter:

-- Paid twelve monthly distributions of \$0.06, plus an extra distribution of \$0.05, in December, for a total per common share of \$0.77 for the year; - Increased our monthly distributions from \$0.06 to \$0.0625 per share in April 2015, representing an over 4% increase; - Increased net investment income to \$0.75 per share, or 2.7% over prior year; - Recognized net unrealized appreciation on investments of \$29.9 million; - Invested \$132.9 million in new portfolio companies and existing portfolio companies; - Extended the term of our line of credit by 14 months and increased the commitment by over 75% to \$185 million with the ability to increase the commitment up to \$250 million; - Completed a public offering of 1.7 million shares of our Series B Term Preferred Stock for gross proceeds of \$41.4 million in November 2014; - Completed a public offering of 3.3 million shares of our common stock for gross proceeds of \$24.4 million in March 2015, with a 0.5 million share overallotment for gross proceeds totaling \$3.7 million closing in April 2015; - Completed a public offering of 1.6 million shares of our Series C Term Preferred Stock for gross proceeds of \$40.3 million in May 2015.
+- Paid twelve monthly distributions of \$0.0625, for a total per common share of \$0.75 for the year; - Increased our monthly distributions from \$0.06 to \$0.0625 per share in April 2015, representing an over 4% increase; - Recognized net unrealized appreciation on investments of \$8.7 million; - Generated a realized gain of \$17.0 million on the strategic exit of one of our portfolio companies during the year; - Subsequent to year end, generated a realized gain and other income of approximately \$21 million on the strategic exit of another of our portfolio companies; - Invested an aggregate of \$75.8 million in new and existing portfolio companies;

-PICTURE ABOVE FROM LEFT TO RIGHT: Terry L. Brubaker, David A. R. Dullum and David Gladstone
+- Subsequent to year end, invested \$25.5 million in secured debt and preferred equity of a new portfolio company; - Completed a 495,000 common share overallotment, related to our March 2015 common share offering of 3.3 million shares, for additional gross proceeds totaling \$3.7 million in April 2015; and - Completed a public offering of 1.6 million shares of our Series C Term Preferred Stock for gross proceeds of \$40.3 million in May 2015.

-During the fiscal year ended March 31, 2015, our company continued to experience positive results across our portfolio of businesses.
-We achieved our best year of operating performance with over \$41 million in total investment income, an increase of 14.8%.
-This increase was largely driven by growth in our interest-bearing investment portfolio of \$84.7 million reflective of our strong cash pay yield of 12.6% on interestbearing investments.
-In addition, we ended the March 31, 2015 year with our portfolio fair valued at 92.2% of its cost basis, an improvement of 12.5% over the prior year.
-Our net asset value is \$9.18 per share.
+During the fiscal year ended March 31, 2016, our company continued to experience positive results across our portfolio of businesses.
+We achieved another year of increased operating performance with over \$50 million in total investment income, an increase of over 22%.
+This increase was largely driven by growth of over \$75 million in our weighted-average interest-bearing investment portfolio and is reflective of our strong cash pay yield of 12.6% on interest-bearing investments.
+In addition, we ended the March 31, 2016 year with our portfolio fair valued at 94.1% of its cost basis, an improvement of 2% over the prior year.
+Our net asset value was \$9.22 per share as of March 31, 2016.